We provide a free, impartial and independent complaint handling service

-The Health Ministers’ Meeting Forum (formally known as the COAG Health Council) appoints the Ombudsman and Commissioner for a term of three years.
+The Health Ministers’ Meeting (formally known as the COAG Health Council) appoints the Ombudsman and Commissioner for a term of three years.
 The Health Ministers’ Meeting Forum is made up of health ministers from the Commonwealth and each state and territory in Australia.
-The Health Chief Executives Forum (HCEF, formerly the Australian Health Ministers’ Advisory Council) is the advisory and support body to the Health Ministers’ Meeting Forum.
+The Health Chief Executives (HCEF, formerly the Australian Health Ministers’ Advisory Council) is the advisory and support body to the Health Ministers’ Meeting.

 Our office is funded by registration fees paid by health practitioners.
 The HCEF decides on the appropriate budget for our office each year after receiving a budget request from the Ombudsman and Commissioner.
 The HCEF then directs the Australian Health Practitioner Regulation Agency (Ahpra) to transfer to our office the approved funds from the registration fees they receive directly from health practitioners.

 Ahpra does not determine how much funding our office receives and does not decide how we use these funds.

 Our independence is invaluable